henry9836/cat-vision/README.md

 # cat-vision
-A simple tensorflow image classifier for cucumbers and snakes
+###### A simple TensorFlow image classifier for cucumbers and snakes

+This image classifier makes use of the TensorFlow library for Python to outperform some cats in identifying the difference between a cucumber and a snake.

-# My Roboflow dataset
+### Roboflow dataset
 https://universe.roboflow.com/nitroglycerin-films/cat-vision-0.5